ut-texas-robotics/shops/labs/Raise3D_StartupGuide.md

 ### V. Printing your Model

-With the .gcode and .data files exported to your USB storage device, insert the USB device into the USB slot on the Pro2-Plus located on the side of the touchscreen.
+With the .gcode and .data files exported to your USB storage device, insert the USB device into the USB slot on the printer located at the side of the touchscreen.
 + Select `Print`
 + Select `USB Storage`
 + Select your model